brittonhayes/godb/README.md

 # Golang JSON CRUD Starter

 A simple implementation of the [Golang Scribble](https://github.com/sdomino/scribble) tiny JSON database.
+This repo gets you setup with a basic example project to make CRUD operations with JSON.

 ## Table of Contents :notebook: